Dear guests and friends,

 We are here.
 A warm welcome!

-Located in the heart of Berlin in an architectural gem, NaNum is a restaurant that stands for radical simplicity and specialises in fermented dishes, seaweed, dry-aged fish and natural wine.
-The cuisine has its origins in Korean tradition and develops a variety of new yet authentic dishes from ancient knowledge.
-Predominantly vegan, with fish but without meat, the result is a varied journey of flavours and intense, small delicacies with many new taste experiences.
+Located in the heart of Berlin in an architectural gem, NaNum is a restaurant that stands for radical simplicity and specialises in fermented dishes, seaweed and dry-aged fish.
+To accompany your meal, we serve selected natural wines or non-alcoholic specialities.
+The cuisine has its roots in Korean tradition and draws on ancient knowledge to create a variety of new yet authentic dishes.
+Entirely vegan, with the option of fish but no meat, it offers a varied journey of flavours, featuring intense, small delicacies and many new taste experiences.

-We have our own garden, produce all fermentations ourselves and pay attention to sustainable sources of supply.
+We run our own garden, produce all our own fermented foods, tofu and noodles, press our own oil and ensure our ingredients come from sustainable sources.
 Combined with fun, a love of experimentation, a sense of adventure and high expectations of ourselves, NaNum has become a special place in Berlin.

 Dinner Wed - Sat \ 7 -11 pm